List of NCIS characters: Timothy McGee

 Timothy "Tim" McGee (Sean Murray) first appears in the episode "Sub Rosa" as a case agent stationed at Norfolk, and is promoted to field agent and assigned to Agent Gibbs' team at the end of the season two premiere, "See No Evil", becoming a regular character.
 He serves as a field computer consultant and occasionally assists Abby in the lab.
-McGee clashes with DiNozzo, though after the two became partners (following Ziva's departure from the team at the end of season six), they are frequently shown to form an effective team; however, their relationship has occasionally reverted to its original state upon Ziva's return.
+McGee clashes with DiNozzo, though after the two became partners (following Ziva's short departure from the team at the end of season six), they are frequently shown to form an effective team; however, their relationship has occasionally reverted to its original state upon Ziva's return.

 McGee's methods are often indecipherable to the other team members, which earns him the pejorative nicknames "McGeek", "McGoo", and "Probie" from DiNozzo (along with other derisive nicknames, usually based on his surname); and "Elf Lord", used by multiple characters due to his elf character in an online role playing computer game.
 He studied biomedical engineering at Johns Hopkins University, and computer forensics at MIT.
 He graduated top of his class at the Federal Law Enforcement Training Center.

 McGee is also a writer, writing mystery crime novels including a national bestseller, Deep Six: The Continuing Adventures of L.J.
 Tibbs, under the pseudonym Thom E. Gemcity (an anagram of his name), featuring characters based on his co-workers and others from his everyday life.
 He drives a silver Porsche Boxster as seen in the episode "Twisted Sister".
 He owns a dog, Jethro.
 Jethro was falsely accused of killing his police handler.
 Abby proves his innocence, names him and convinces McGee to take him because her landlord won't let her keep the dog, despite the dog having attacked him earlier in the episode ("Dog Tags").
 McGee is transferred to Cybercrimes Division in season five ("Judgment Day") and back to the Major Case Response Team in season six ("Last Man Standing").

 With DiNozzo's departure in the final episode of season thirteen, McGee is permanently promoted to Senior Field Agent.
+Following Ducky's death in season 21, McGee is now the longest running character still appearing on the show.